nicolasgarcia214/forge-template/README.md

 Use `forge install [OPTIONS] [DEPENDENCIES]` _(installs one or more dependencies as git submodules)_

+### Update dependencies

+You can update a specific dependency to the latest commit on the version you have specified using `forge update [OPTIONS] [DEPENDENCIES]`

 ### Linting

 Pre-configured `solhint` and `prettier-plugin-solidity`.
 Can be run by